Yesterday the Simple Delta kite was able to show what it could do in a fairly smooth breeze, on 100 meters (300 feet) of line.

 For a minute or so, the wind strength was right on the limit for the kite, causing it to travel a long way to the left or right.
 The Simple Delta kite would do this completely on its side, before recovering and heading back towards the top center of the flying window.

 With around 100 meters (350 feet) of line out, I found myself amongst the trees near the edge of the reserve.
 This was necessary to keep the kite a safe distance from the trees far downwind.
-The wind was blowing across the reserve in a direction which gave less room in case of a sudden problem with the kite.
+The wind was blowing across the reserve in a direction that gave less room in case of a sudden problem with the kite.

 For the first time, I was able to enjoy flying the Simple Delta kite at a decent height and line angle for more than half an hour.
-No slipping spars this time, so its light wind performance was better than before.
+No slipping spars this time, so its light-wind performance was better than before.

-Line tensions varied from very firm during the sideways flying mentioned earlier, to very light as the Delta floated gently upwards in lifting air.
-Sometimes, during these light-tension episodes, the line would bow in several directions at once, as it encountered differing wind gusts along its length.
+Line tensions varied from very firm during the sideways flying mentioned earlier, to very light as the delta floated gently upwards in lifting air.
+Sometimes, during these light-tension episodes, the line would bow in several directions at once as it encountered differing wind gusts along its length.
 Also, the delta sometimes just glided around like a paper plane when wind speeds dropped far enough, almost drooping the line onto the grass.

-Finally, a strong, extended period of fresh wind forced the kite into a dive towards the ground.
-All the way from 250 feet or so!
+Finally, a strong, extended period of fresh wind forced the kite into a dive towards the ground—all the way from 250 feet or so!

-Just before impact, I noticed a tree rather close to the kite, just down-wind of it.
+Just before impact, I noticed a tree rather close to the kite, just downwind of it.
 Hence I didn't throw the winder downwind to cushion the crash.
 It was a knee-jerk decision, since I normally try to take all the tension out of the line to slow down the kite in this kind of situation.
-In this case, I guess I could just see the kite plunging deep into that tree if it went any further down-wind!
+In this case, I guess I could just see the kite plunging deep into that tree if it went any further downwind!

 Aren and I walked to the kite, winding on line as we went.